AlgebraicJulia/Catlab.jl/docs/src/apis/core.md

 In Catlab, the recommended way to deal with such situations is to define *all* the operations in the theory and then allow particular syntax systems to determine which operations, if any, will be derived from others.
-In the case of the cartesian monoidal category, we could define a theory `CartesianCategory` by inheriting from the builtin theory `SymmetricMonoidalCategory`.
+In the case of the cartesian monoidal category, we could define a signature `CartesianCategory` by inheriting from the builtin theory `SymmetricMonoidalCategory`.

 ```@setup cartesian-monoidal-category